MaryaneGradito/fish_parasite/README.md

 ### Biological Hypotheses

-Analysis Step 1:
+**Analysis Step 1**:

-Question 1: Do we find evidence of personality (i.e., consistent differences in behaviour among individuals)?
-Does boldness, exploration and activity form a beavioural syndrome?
+*Question 1: Do we find evidence of personality (i.e., consistent differences in behaviour among individuals)?
+Does boldness, exploration and activity form a beavioural syndrome?*

-Question 2: Does parasitic infection impact the repeatability of each trait and the strength of behavioural syndromes?
+*Question 2: Does parasitic infection impact the repeatability of each trait and the strength of behavioural syndromes?*

 + Hypothesis 1: We expect that the repeatability of the traits to be reduced because parasites should reduce between individual variance to maximize transmission.
 Behavioural syndromes should be un-affected.

 + Hypothesis 2: We expect that the repeatability of the traits to increase because different parasite and host genotypes / immune systems will result in some parasites being more or less affected which should increase between individual variance.
 Behavioural syndromes might be expected to become stronger (more correlated).

-Analysis Step 2:
+**Analysis Step 2**:

-Question 2: How does behaviour change with parasite infection?
+*Question 2: How does behaviour change with parasite infection?*

 Hypothesis 1: Parasites increase boldness, exploration, and activity because fish are intermediate hosts and increased boldness, activity etc results in a higher probability of predation which facilitates parasite host transmission.